For big batch computation

 Own a website?

-The capacity LiteSolve runs on has to come from somewhere.
-Sites can contribute a slice of spare capacity to turn it into useful computation - quietly, with no impact on visitors.
+All that capacity has to come from somewhere.
+With a few lines of code, a website can share a slice of its spare capacity and turn it into useful computation: opt-in, lightweight, and with no hit to the experience your visitors get.
 It's a smaller part of the story today, but it's what makes the whole thing possible.

 Curious?
 Get in touch